-In order to determine whether or not Barkley Manor is the right environment for your dog, we ask that you and your loved one arrange a meet and greet at 7.30 on their first day.
+In order to determine whether or not Barkley Manor is the right environment for your dog, we ask that you and your loved one arrange a meet and greet between 7.20 and 9.00 am on their first day.
 The initial meeting takes about 15 minutes of your time and give us a chance to talk through your application form and get a feel for your dog’s unique personality and individual needs.
 Then you can watch on the live TV or in a special viewing area, as your loved one is slowly introduce into their playgroup.
 You are then free to leave and your loved one stays with us for the morning or full day.
 Assuming we can prove to him / her that we are a neat place to hang out that is all the formality done and we can then chat through what your ongoing needs might be.

 If we decide that your dog is not right for Barkley Manor, or if we must withdraw your dog due to behavior or safety concerns, it is not a negative comment on your dog, and does NOT mean your dog is “bad.”
 It simply means that the daycare environment is not the best environment for your dog, and other options should be explored.
 For dogs that do not do well in a “pack” style environment, you might consider a pet sitter or dog walker who will come to your home during the day to provide beneficial physical and mental stimulation through one-to-one contact with your dog.
-Barkley Manor can help with a training programme for your dog.
+Barkley Manor can help with a training program for your dog.

 To help your dog settle in to Barkley Manor, we will always ask you to bring your dog in first thing in the morning.
 This ensures that your dog is among the first arrivals and can greet the other dogs as they arrive.
 This makes the settling in period much smoother and less intimidating than being introduced to a group of dogs that are already established.
 We have dedicated areas to keep new dogs away from the pack if necessary, and can gradually increase their interaction with the group as they become more comfortable with their new environment.
 For some dogs this is a short process of a few hours, while for others it may take a few visits.
 This process helps to make your dog’s experience at Barkley Manor a safe and positive one.